OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Add-Content.md

 The **Path** parameter specifies all `.txt` files in the current directory, but the **Exclude** parameter ignores file names that match the specified pattern.
-The **Value** parameter specifies the text string that is written to the files.
+The **Value** parameter specifies the text string that's written to the files.

+Use [Get-Content](Get-Content.md) to display the contents of these files.

 ### Example 2: Add a date to the end of the specified files